johnnalwa/AbilityCalculatorAC/README.md

-'''Android App for Calculations of Ability of a Civil servant's loan limit for AfricasCapital Organization '''
+**Android App for Calculations of Ability of a Civil servant's loan limit for AfricasCapital Organization **